ubirch/ubirch-client-go/README.md

    Package (UPP) with the data hash as payload.
 The UPP will be signed with the private key of the device and sent to the UBIRCH backend.
 There, the signature will be verified with the previously registered public key.

-   The output should look like this:
+   The console output of the client should look like this:
     ```console
     INFO[2021-03-01 18:52:59.471 +0100] 50b1a5bb-83cd-4251-b674-b3c71a058fc3: anchoring hash: CDUvtOIBnnZ8im/UXQn5G/q5EK9l2Bqy+HyMgSzPZoA=
     INFO[2021-03-01 18:53:00.313 +0100] 50b1a5bb-83cd-4251-b674-b3c71a058fc3: request ID: 0f11686e-aee3-4e97-8d0d-793a0c31d969
     ```

-   Take note of the hash!
+   Take note of the hash for [verification](#verification).

-   If your request was submitted, you'll get a `200` response code.
+   If your request was successful, you'll get the HTTP response code `200`.

    The HTTP response body is a JSON map.
 It contains the data hash, the UPP, which was created by the client and sent to the UBIRCH backend, and the UBIRCH backend response.
 The content of the UBIRCH backend response is a